 7. Talk to your neighbors: This is probably the best step you can take.
-Imagine how many more fireflies you’d see if the whole neighborhood just agreed to turn off the lights?
+Imagine how many more fireflies you’d see if the whole neighborhood agreed to just turn off the lights?

-Above: Reducing outdoor light pollution is good for star gazing, fireflies, and just about every other living thing (including humans).
+Above: Reducing outdoor light pollution is good for star-gazing, fireflies, and just about every other living thing (including humans).
 My mom hides the back porch light under a Red Trumpet Honeysuckle Vine ($19.95 from Gardener Direct) to reduce its impact.

 Above: Can you spot the fireflies in my mom’s garden?
-I promise you, there were more of them.
+I promise you, there were many more of them.

 Above: I armed myself with a wide-mouthed jar and a square of cheesecloth to do some old-fashioned firefly-catching.

 Above: The cheesecloth did double-duty as a breathable barrier and a translucent lid on my temporary nightlight.
 Don’t worry, I was a gentle captor, and I let this guy go before too long.

 Updated from a post originally published July 17, 2013.

 For more of Erin’s countrified exploits, see Meadow Muddle: My Laissez Faire Approach to Arranging Wildflowers and 12 Tips for Growing Cutting Flowers from Barberry Hill Farm.

 You need to login or register to view and manage your bookmarks.

 Have a Question or Comment About This Post?Join the conversation